2024 Tula Oblast Duma election: Results by party lists

 Businessman and second-term Oblast Duma member Andrey Dubrovsky (United Russia) was elected Chairman of the Oblast Duma, replacing Nikolay Vorobyov (United Russia), who was appointed to the Federation Council by Governor Dmitry Milyayev.
-Billionaire businessman Mikhail Borshchev (United Russia) was appointed as Oblast Duma representative to the Federation Council, replacing incumbent Senator Marina Levina (United Russia).
+Billionaire businessman Mikhail Borshchyov (United Russia) was appointed as Oblast Duma representative to the Federation Council, replacing incumbent Senator Marina Levina (United Russia).
 Levina, in turn, was elected First Deputy Chairwoman of the Oblast Duma.